-Review: A is for Arsenic: The Poisons of Agatha Christie by Kathryn Harkup
+Review: A is For Arsenic: The Poisons of Agatha Christie by Kathryn Harkup

 This image has an empty alt attribute; its file name is harkup-book-cover.jpg

 15 September 2020 marks 130 years since the birth of Agatha Christie in 1890, and this review is meant to pay tribute to the ultimate Queen of Crime.
-The author of A is for Arsenic is Kathryn Harkup, a chemist by profession, who decided to plunge into all the poisons that Christie used in her books to come up with her perfect crimes.
-In A is for Arsenic, we first read about the scientific properties of each of the poisons used by Christie in her fiction, from arsenic and belladonna to opium and phosphorus (including their histories and the ways they kill), before the author illuminates the real cases involving these poisons, and finally talks about the fictitious cases in Agatha Christie’s books.
+The author of A is For Arsenic is Kathryn Harkup, a chemist by profession, who decided to plunge into all the poisons that Christie used in her books to come up with her perfect crimes.
+In A is For Arsenic, we first read about the scientific properties of each of the poisons used by Christie in her fiction, from arsenic and belladonna to opium and phosphorus (including their histories and the ways they kill), before the author illuminates the real cases involving these poisons, and finally talks about the fictitious cases in Agatha Christie’s books.
 It is clear that reading about different poisons has never been as morbidly fun or interesting as with this book since Harkup is an intelligent and succinct writer with a great sense of humour.
-A is for Arsenic is sure to fascinate and delight this Halloween season.
+A is For Arsenic is sure to fascinate and delight this Halloween season.

-Continue reading “Review: A is for Arsenic: The Poisons of Agatha Christie by Kathryn Harkup”
+Continue reading “Review: A is For Arsenic: The Poisons of Agatha Christie by Kathryn Harkup”

 Patricia Highsmith: Edith’s Diary and The Tremor of Forgery